haskell/rfcs/0000-relaxed-dependency-analysis.rst

 Detailed design
 ###############

-Section 4.5.2 of Haskell 98 report describes the algorithm for type checking and inference of let bindings.
-In a sentence, every syntactic group of ``let`` bindings is broken up in a list of subgroups of mutually recursive bindings by dependency order, then the types of each subgroup are inferred in order.
+Section 4.5.2 of the Haskell 98 report describes the algorithm for type checking and inference of let bindings.
+In a
+sentence: every syntactic group of ``let`` bindings is broken up in a list of subgroups of mutually recursive bindings by dependency order, then the types of each subgroup are inferred in order, then some restrictions are imposed.

-Section *11.6.3 Combined Binding Groups* of [MarkJones1999] explains the problems with this section of Haskell report:
+Section *11.6.3 Combined Binding Groups* of [MarkJones1999] identified several problems with this section of the Haskell 98 report:

 1. the algorithm description is vague and gave rise to inconsistent implementations,
 2. no distinction is made for bindings with explicit type signature, and